Nicole-Van/Pet-Store-Scenario/README.md

 ## 3. What dogs does the pet store have that are younger that 3 years old?

-I used the logical operators 'AND' and 'WHERE' combine three conditions so that only rows that meet all of them are returned.
+I used the logical operators 'AND' and 'WHERE' to combine three conditions so only rows that meet all of them are returned.

 ![Code Dog LT3](Code_DogLT3.jpg)